Lsdxoxo

 Raushaan Jaquil Fonville Glasgow (born June 4, 1991), better known by his stage name LSDXOXO, is a Berlin-based musician born in Philadelphia who made a name for himself in New York City as a DJ and producer.
-Glasgow is well known for his energetic DJ sets, of which manipulate mainstream sounds by craftily layering pop tracks and vocal samples between Baltimore club, ghetto house, hardcore, electro and techno.
+Glasgow is well known for his energetic DJ sets, which manipulate mainstream sounds by craftily layering pop tracks and vocal samples between Baltimore club, ghetto house, hardcore, electro and techno.

 Career

 Early years (2010–2012)

 "Pop culture is certainly one of my main musical and creative influences.
 I enjoy taking a popular narrative, whether that may be a highly recognizable artist or song, or even samples from a TV show or interview, and flipping them on their head.
 I guess it's a way for me to be socially and sometimes politically aware with my sound, without being so overly-conscious or heavy handed on the matter."